 One of the best Google Ads features is the ability to create ad groups.
 This allows you to link keywords that promote similar products or have similar target audiences.

-For example, a clothing store with advertisements for women’s jeans and shoes can create campaign ad groups that let them use the same audience settings for each.
+For example, a clothing store with advertisements for women’s jeans and shoes can create campaign ad groups that share the same audience settings.

-Make sure to monitor the performance of keywords within each ad group to target the ones that make sense for your goals.
+Make sure to monitor the performance of keywords within each ad group to target those that make sense for your goals.

 While Google does its best to suggest keywords when creating your campaign, it’s best practice to use the Google Ads Keyword Planner tool.

-Picking the right keywords is the key to getting your ad in front of the right customers, so you want to be sure you’re targeting what makes the most sense.
+Picking the right keywords is the key to getting your ad in front of the right customers.

 The Keyword Planner shows you information on search volume, making sure you use your ad spend on search terms that have higher potential.
 Be sure to consider how relevant the keyword is for what you’re advertising.
 You don’t want to spend money on traffic if it’s not likely to get you the sales results you want.

 You can also get the average CPC for each keyword, letting you know how competitive it may be to try and rank for it.
-It could make sense for smaller businesses to target keywords with lower search volume if the CPC falls within its budget.
+Smaller businesses with budget restrictions may choose to target keywords with lower search volume.

 Using the Google Display Network is a great way to remarket to old customers and engage new ones with compelling visual content.
 But, you have to make sure to create great Google display ads.

 If you create custom images, make sure to follow the guidelines for each banner ad size.
-Make sure to make the ad pop, but don’t go too overboard.
+Make the ad pop, but don’t go overboard.
 A clean, professional look that appeals to whatever type of audience makes sense for your industry will perform well.

 Content goes a long way to optimizing Google display ads campaigns.
 Make sure your ad copy and images match the audience you’re trying to reach.